cguillemette/questrade-app/README.md

-# questrade-ui
+# questrade-app

-Simple UI that interops with the Questrade API.
+Simple app that interops with the Questrade API.

 Why?